okulkarni-weekendr/codechallenge-flagpicker/README.md

 * Get all continents and its information : `GET /api/flagPicker/continents`
 * Get information/flag of a country : `GET /api/flagPicker?country={countryName}`
+* Get list of all countries for a continent : `GET /api/flagPicker/continent/{continent}`

 ### Audit Endpoints